Mohammed-Awaiz-projects/Fake-News-Data-Classification/README.md

 5. **Model Evaluation:** Evaluating the trained model's performance using accuracy metrics on the testing set.
 6. **Deployment:** After successful evaluation, the model can be deployed to predict fake news on new data.

-## Repository Structure

-- `data/`: Contains the dataset used in the project.
-- `notebooks/`: Jupyter notebooks containing code for data preprocessing, model training, and evaluation.
-- `scripts/`: Python scripts for various functions and utilities used in the project.
-- `README.md`: This file, providing an overview of the project.